Minimum square footage.

 The hard truth is that there will be some places that simply will not allow you to live in a tiny home or camper as your full time residence.

 Tiny, affordable apartments are becoming more and more common in major cities.
 Renting a guest cottage or ADU (Accessory Dwelling Unit) is a comparable option.
-Living in a campground with larger individual plots.
+Living in a campground with larger individual plots could be an option for you!

 Or move to Vermont.
-No building codes.
 Wonderful cheese and maple syrup.
 Creemees and beautiful summers - sounds pretty dreamy!